dgrove-oss/dgrove-oss.github.io/_pages/about.md

 research is the pursuit of technology that enables programmers to more productively construct high performance software systems.

-During my career, I have made research contributions in variety of areas, including the analysis and optimization of object-oriented languages, virtual machine design and implementation, scalable runtime systems, Just-In-Time compilation, online feedback-directed
+During my career, I have made research contributions in a variety of areas, including the analysis and optimization of object-oriented languages, virtual machine design and implementation, scalable runtime systems, Just-In-Time compilation, online feedback-directed